 The Group is required to comply with the laws and regulations of the various jurisdictions in which it conducts its business.
 This may expose it to risks in relation to compliance with anti-corruption, economic sanctions and other laws and regulations, such as the Dutch Criminal Code (Wetboek van Strafrecht), the U.S. Foreign Corrupt Practices Act of 1977 and the United Kingdom Bribery Act 2010, and economic sanctions programmes, including those administered by the United Nations, the European Union and the Office of Foreign Asset Control in the United States.
 Violations of anti-corruption and economic sanctions laws and regulations are punishable by civil penalties, including fines, denial of export privileges, injunctions, asset seizures, debarment from government contracts (and termination of existing contracts) and revocations or restrictions of licences, as well as criminal fines and imprisonment.
-The EU published a 12th package of sanctions in December 2023 and certain aspects of these sanctions will be in effect as of 20 June 2024.
-Absent the authorisations from the relevant competent national authorities in the EU by 20 June 2024, these sanctions may affect the assessment regarding the Group's control over its Russian operations in accordance with IFRS 10.
+The EU published a 16th package of sanctions in February 2025 and certain aspects of these sanctions will be in effect as of 25 February 2025.
 For additional information on the war in Ukraine, please see to "Recent Developments - Update on the war in Ukraine" in Description of the Issuer and the Group.
+Further sanctions packages are not material for the Group.